Repost from 2015. Edited, updated, and corrected.

-Southern Baptist Rick Warren, pastor of Saddleback Church, has come out…man I just had a hilarious thought…has come out of the closet…back to reality…has come out in opposition to California Senate Bill 128.
-If passed, the bill would give terminally ill Californians the right to terminate their own life.
+Several years ago, Southern Baptist Rick Warren, pastor of Saddleback Church, came out in opposition to California Senate Bill 128.
+If passed, the bill would have given terminally ill Californians the right to terminate their own lives.
 Warren, whose son committed suicide in 2013, thinks that none of us should have the right to determine when we die.
 According to the Purpose Driven pastor:

 “I oppose this law as a theologian and as the father of a son who took his life after struggling with mental illness for 27 years.”